mindscan-de/FuriousIron-HFB/README.md

 You can optimize storage size vs. filter efficiency. by using e.g. one bit less for the output hash function, but spending compute one extra filter.

+## Golomb coding for HFB-FilterData

+Golomb Coding produces low overhead even if hash size increase, then the distance between two consecutive non zero values just increases, leading to a different value of "m".
+So the storage on disk doesn't change significantly because of the more sparse array of non-zero values.
+Because a fixed number of document IDs is inserted into the filter bank, the number of bits in an array has an upper bound by the number of inserted values, making the number of zero runs just more likely, which can be accommodated by the Golomb coding parameters.
+Leading to a small increase compressed filter data size.

+That means that more sparse arrays may need more temporary memory requirements when testing, but doesn't need much more permanent storage requirements on disk.